fournip1/JPAFBOARD/README.md

  ## Features
  The board allows the user to:
  * find music based on keywords, title, artist, using the search bar;
- * quickly access the list of keywords on a grid and get the songs associated to a given keyword by pressing on the related button;
+ * quickly access the list of keywords on a grid and get the songs associated to a given keyword by pressing the related button;
  * play a song by double clicking on it;
  * remove a song;
  *  edit a song and modify the title, artist and list of keywords associated to it;
+ * remove a song or a keyword;
+ *
 ## Download and install
 All the files for a ready to use experience are in [this directory](/target).
 ### For debian-based distributions